-This Annual Report on Form 10-K contains forward-looking statements which are made pursuant to the safe harbor provisions of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-These statements may be identified by such forward-looking terminology as "aims," "anticipates," "believes," "continue," "could," "designed to," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "strives," "should," or the negative of these terms or other comparable terminology.
+This Annual Report on Form 10-K contains forward-looking statements which are made pursuant to the safe harbor provisions of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+These statements may be identified by such forward-looking terminology as "aims," "anticipates," "believes," "continue," "could," "designed to," "estimates," "expects," "forecasts," "goal," "intends," "may," "plans," "possible," "potential," "predicts," "projects," "seeks," "strives," "should," "will," and similar expressions or the negative of these terms.
 Our forward-looking statements are based on a series of expectations, assumptions, estimates and projections about our company, are not guarantees of future results or performance and involve substantial risks and uncertainty.
 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in these forward-looking statements.
 Our business and our forward-looking statements involve substantial known and unknown risks and uncertainties, including the risks and uncertainties inherent in our statements regarding: